 It’s very easy to prepare for iovera° treatment—there isn’t really much to do!
 You’ll want to remember to wear loose-fitting, comfortable clothing that allows for easy access to the knee area.
 (Shorts are a good option.)
-Treatment with iovera° takes about 15 to 30 minutes.
+Treatment with iovera° takes about 30 minutes.

 You and your doctor will discuss your medical history.